oracle/olcut/README-Configuration.md

 in it - a LowPassFilter and an EchoCanceller.
 Each of the stages has their own parameters specified as properties.

-The Pipeline class that correspond to the component would look as follow:
+The Pipeline class that corresponds to the component would look as follow:

 ```java
     public class Pipeline implements Configurable {